 One year prior to the legalization of recreational marijuana in Colorado, the state prohibited combustible organic solvents to be used for extracting marijuana.
 In Canada, he law restricts using combustible organic solvents, but allows cannabis extraction.
 The Cannabis Act allows the non-organic solvents to be used as well as devices that extract without the use of solvents.
 But, this is only allowed, if you are doing the extraction for personal use only.

 So those are the things you can expect to find in the new Cannabis Act.
 Recreational adult users will appreciate those things.
 However, make sure you check with the different municipalities and provinces for their own regulations before assuming that everything is across the board.
-Visit the Cannabis Training University now for more information.
+Enroll in Cannabis Training University's marijuana classes for more information.